kousthubha-sky/UnifiedAPI-mvp/SETUP.md

 2. Sign in or create an account
 3. Click "New Project"
 4. Enter your project details:
-   - Project name: e.g., "PaymentHub"
+   - Project name: e.g., "OneRouter"
    - Database password: Use a strong password
    - Region: Select closest to your location
 5. Wait for project initialization (1-2 minutes)